mConfyy/simple-calculator/README.md

 # simple-calculator
-A simple calculator project. would eventually modify it
+This is a simple calculator project.
+I plan to make modifications to it in the future.